 SpatVectors

-This is a basic example which shows you how to manipulate and plot SpatVector
+This basic example shows how to manipulate and plot SpatVector objects:

 autoplot(aes(fill = pop_dens)) +